flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ### Principles

-Liked or not, the fundamentals are not so different from the [Virtual Boy](virtual-boy), which I've happened to analyse two years before.
+Liked it or not, the fundamentals are not so different from the [Virtual Boy](virtual-boy), which I've happened to analyse two years before.
 To recall, the Virtual Boy displays two images, one to each eye, and shows objects individually shifted from the centre.
 By looking at the two pictures at the same time, they are perceived as some objects are behind others (sense of depth).
 This is the basis of **Stereoscopic Parallax**.

 ::: {.subfigures .tabs-nested .pixel}